franciscop/modern-editor/README.md

 ## Characteristics

-- Event-based: most things are an event.
-For example, when the selection of the text of the editor changes the event `editor.on('select', function(){});` is triggered.
-When a registered shortcut is pressed the event `editor.on('shortcut', function(){})` is triggered.
-There are many more, see below for the description of few
+- **Event-based**: most things are an event.
+For example, when the selection of the text of the editor changes the event `editor.on('select', function(){});` is triggered
-- Extensible: there are several ways of doing the same thing, which adds flexibility.
-However, there's a *preferred* way for most things.
-All of this is documented below.
+- **Extensible**: there are several ways of doing the same thing but one is recommended for consistence.
+The core is an event api on top of which the editor is built.
-- Defaults: some common actions are
+- **Defaults**: some common actions are already set and waiting for you to activate them, such as `bold`, `italics`, `link`, etc.

 ## Getting started